Strong phonon anharmonicity and low thermal conductivity of monolayer tin oxides driven by lone-pair electrons

 In conclusion, based on the first-principles calculations, we calculated the thermal conductivity of monolayer SnO and SnO$_{2}$.
 The tetragonal lattice of monolayer SnO spontaneously transforms to a rectangle one.
 The room-temperature $\kappa$ of monolayer SnO and SnO$_{2}$ arrives at 9.6 W/(m$\cdot$K) and 98.8 W/(m$\cdot$K), respectively.
 The size effect of $\kappa$ is much weaker for monolayer SnO than for monolayer SnO$_{2}$, due to the coexistence of size-dependent and size-independent contribution of $\kappa$ in monolayer SnO.
-The small $\kappa$ of 2D SnO is due to the small phonon group velocity and strong anharmonicity strength, which can be further attributed to the existence of Sn-5$s$ lone pair electrons.
+The small $\kappa$ of monolayer SnO is due to the small phonon group velocity and strong anharmonicity strength.
+That can be further attributed to the existence of sterically active lone-pair electrons distributed on the surface of monolayer SnO.
 This work may give a guide for the thermal management in the electronic or thermoelectrical devices based on 2D tin oxides.